Played by: Uncredited (season 1), Alain Moussi (season 1), Maxim Savarias (season 1), Iain Glen (season 2)

 - Composite Character: She is wheelchair-bound like her comics counterpart, but she's become police commissioner like her Batman Beyond iteration, albeit much younger, like the Batman '66 comics crossover with Wonder Woman '77 revealed.

 - Disabled in the Adaptation: Disabled a bit differently, it seems.
 She's paraplegic in the comics and uses a wheelchair.
-This version is an amputee and has lost one of her legs, and still uses a wheelchair so she may still be paraplegic on top of that.
-A case of Disabled Character, Disabled Actor as her actress is also an amputee (though not paraplegic).
+This version is an amputee and has lost one of her legs, and still uses a wheelchair so she may still be paraplegic on top of that. note .

-- The Ghost: Her existence is only confirmed in the first season.
-She will make an appearance in Season 3.
+- The Ghost: Her existence was only confirmed in the first season until she appeared in Season 3.

 - Two First Names: "Barbara" and "Gordon".